-Theory Hours Minimum Practical

-Subject Operations

-Nail Care - 300 Hours (60 theory hours and 240

-practical hours) Including at minimum:

-Manicures and Pedicures: 60 60

-Includes, but is not limited to: Water and oil manicures including

-hand and 180 (nails) arm massage, complete pedicure including foot

-and ankle massage, application of artificial nails including liquid, gel,

-and powder brush-ons,

-nail tips, nail wraps, and repairs, and nail

-analysis Health and Safety - 100 Hours (100

-theory hours) Including at minimum:

-Laws and Regulations: 10

-Includes Barbering & Cosmetology Act/Rules & Regulations

-Health and Safety Considerations: 25

-Includes, but is not limited to: Chemistry pertaining to the

-practices of a manicurist including the chemical composition

-and purpose of nail care preparations.
-Health and

-Safety/Hazardous Substances,

-including training in chemicals and health in establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, ergonomics, and communicable diseases.

-including HIV/AIDS and Hepatitis B

-Disinfection and Sanitation:

-Includes, but is not limited to: Procedures to protect the health and safety of the consumer as well as the technician.
+Operations Nail Care - 300 Hours (60 theory hours and 240 practical hours) Including at a minimum: Manicures and Pedicures: 60 60 Includes, but is not limited to: Water and oil manicures including hand and 180 (nails) arm massage, complete pedicure including foot and ankle massage, application of artificial nails including liquid, gel, and powder brush-ons, nail tips, nail wraps, and repairs, and nail analysis.
+Health and Safety - 100 Hours (100 theory hours) Including at a minimum: Laws and Regulations: 10 Includes, but is not limited to: Barbering & Cosmetology Act and the Board's Rul es and Re gulations Health and Safety Considerations: 25 Includes, but is not limited to: Chemistry pertaining to the practices of a manicurist including the chemical composition and purpose of nail care preparations.
+Health and Safety/Hazardous Substances, including training in chemicals and health in establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, ergonomics, and communicable diseases, including HIV/AIDS, Hepatitis B. Disinfection and Sanitation: 20 Includes, but is not limited to: Procedures to protect the health and safety of the consumer as well as the technician.
 The ten required minimum operations shall entail performing all necessary functions for disinfecting instruments and equipment.
 Disinfection shall be emphasized throughout the entire training period and must be performed before use of all instruments and equipment, with special attention given to pedicure foot spa and basin disinfection procedures.

-Bacteriology, Anatomy and Physiology:

-Includes, but is not limited to: Bacteriology, anatomy, physiology, and nail analysis and conditions.

-Additional Instruction and Training - 200 Hours (60 theory hours and 140 practical hours) Includes, but is not limited to: CND advanced acrylics, Gels, Shellacs, Nail Art, Spa manicures, Spa pedicures, business and communications skills, record keeping and client service records and State Board Preparation Classes.
+Bacteriology, Anatomy and Physiology: 20 Includes, but is not limited to: Bacteriology, anatomy, physiology, and nail analysis and conditions.
+Additional Instruction and Training - 200 Hours (60 theory hours and 140 practical hours) Includes, but is not limited to: OPI advanced acrylics, Gels, Shellacs, Nail Art, Spa manicures, Spa pedicures, business and communications skills, record keeping and client service records and State Board Preparation Classes.
 The institution offers employment assistance to help graduates' efforts to secure education-related employment that includes, but is not limited to training in: professionalism, resume development, interview preparation, and job search skills.